mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

 ## Docker

-To restart the Grafana service, use the `docker restart` command.
+To restart the Mosaicoo service, use the `docker restart` command.

 `docker restart grafana`